Volume 71, Issue 1

-The Child Life Program at GHS Children’s Hospital recently received accreditation by the Association of Child Life Professionals (ACLP) for its clinical internship.
+The Child Life Program at Prisma Health Children’s Hospital recently received accreditation by the Association of Child Life Professionals (ACLP) for its clinical internship.
 ACLP accreditation for academic preparation assures that a program’s internship meets the Standards for Academic and Clinical Preparation Programs in Child Life as established in the Official Documents of the Child Life Council and the Essential Curriculum Topics for Child Life Clinical Internships.

 The voluntary two-step process of self-study and external peer review seeks to evaluate, enhance and publicly recognize high-quality clinical internship programs.

 The Prisma Health Child Life internship is offered to two applicants each fall and spring.
 The program is so well-regarded that it receives over 100 applications for the two spots.